 - BEACHES tick the box as free, natural spaces with rock pools, swimming and water sports.
 The Coromandel is an outdoor gift for families looking for things to do with the kids.
 Remember to check out Hot Water Beach, Cathedral Cove, Hahei Beach, Tairua Estuary, Whangamata Beach, and New Chums Beach attractions, things to do guide.

 - Whitianga has a number of stunning innovative activities for kids that are free with the WHITIANGA BIKE PARK an amazing place to visit and it’s free.

-- Waiau waterfalls on route 309, scenic, a swimming hole and a magical kauri grove of magnificent massive NZ native trees.
-The Department of Conservation managed reserve is a well known local favourite summer spot
+- WAIAU FALLS on route 309, scenic, a swimming hole and a magical kauri grove of magnificent massive NZ native trees.
+The Department of Conservation managed reserve is a well known local favourite summer spot.

 Check out Coromandel travel guide for heritage trails worth exploring.

 Best Bits travel guide is published by nzjane.com.
 Owned and managed by PacificJane Ltd.

 Our editors independently visit tour operators, purchase tickets, pay for accommodation, and rate products and places.
 We are not paid to go on a tour or visit a place.
 We only make money if you decide to purchase a product through our website links.
 We promise to never accept free products from manufacturers in return for boosting their products.
 Read more about our affiliate programme in the terms and conditions HERE.